cnerg/cnerg.github.com/README.md

 4. quit docker:
     ```exit```

-5. preview your modify version of the website using your prefered web browser.
+5. preview your modified version of the website using your prefered web browser.